ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

 Note: review in future versions of this document whether the component list should be under the network-inventory instead of under the network-element container

-However, considering there are some special scenarios, the relationship between the rack and network elements is not 1 to 1.
+However, considering there are some special scenarios, the relationship between the rack and network elements is not 1 to 1 nor 1 to n.
 The network element cannot be the direct parent node of the rack.
-So there should be a rack list under the equipment room and acts to be a brother node of the network element list.
+So there should be n to m relationship between racks and network elements.
 And the shelves in the rack should have some reference information to the component.

 Note that in {{?RFC8345}}, topology and inventory are two subsets of network information.
 However, considering the complexity of the existing topology models and to have a better extension capability, we define a separate root for the inventory model.
 We will consider some other ways to do some associations between the topology model and inventory model in the future.